-- 1) Probationary Reviews All part-time and full-time employees shall be evaluated at the end of their initial or extended probationary period.
-All part-time and full-time employees with satisfactory work performance, as indicated by a completed performance evaluation, shall be eligible for up to a three percent (3%) salary increase upon successful completion of their initial or extended probationary period, with the following exceptions: - a) EMS Division (Paramedics and EMTs) These classifications are represented by collective bargaining agent and are subject to wage provisions as outlined in the collective bargaining agreement ("CBA").
+- Probationary Reviews All part-time and full-time employees shall be evaluated at the end of their initial or extended probationary period.
+All part-time and full-time employees with satisfactory work performance, shall be eligible for up to a three percent (3%) salary increase upon successful completion of their initial or extended probationary period, with the following exceptions: - a) EMS Division (Paramedics and EMTs) These classifications are represented by collective bargaining agent and are subject to wage provisions as outlined in the collective bargaining agreement ("CBA").
 Effective November 2021, in the absence of a negotiated provision to allow for a three percent (3%) increase upon successful completion of the probationary period, an increase was added by the County to the starting wage of EMTs and Paramedics upon hire.
 This action was permitted through the negotiated provisions outlined in the CBA.
-Please refer to the CBA for information about "wages" applicable to these represented employees. - b) Corrections Department (Certified Correctional Officers) Effective July 2022, in lieu of a three percent (3%) increase upon successful completion of the probationary period, an increase will be added to the starting wage of Certified Correctional Officers upon hire. - 2) Annual Reviews All full-time and part-time employees shall be evaluated annually in accordance with direction provided from the Human Resources Department.
+Please refer to the CBA for information about "wages" applicable to these represented employees. - b) Corrections Department (Certified Correctional Officers) Effective July 2022, in lieu of a three percent (3%) increase upon successful completion of the probationary period, an increase will be added to the starting wage of Certified Correctional Officers upon hire. - c) Non-Certified Corrections Technicians Effective February 6, 2024, in lieu of a three percent (3%) increase upon successful completion of the probationary period, an increase will be added to the starting wage of Non-Certified Corrections Technicians upon hire.

+2) Annual Reviews - All full-time and part-time employees shall be evaluated annually in accordance with direction provided from the Human Resources Department.